What is the purpose of blogging?

 And this is why I believe that,

-Our blogs have to serve our purpose first before it can efficiently serve others.
+Our blogs have to serve our purpose first before they can efficiently serve others.

 Blogging with purpose has a lot to do with writing content about what you’re passionate about, and aligning your blog goals with your life goals; this way, you can naturally create content that serves, not just your readers but, more importantly, yourself.